corelight/zeek2es/Readme.md

                         Lines to buffer for RESTful operations. (default: 10,000) -n NAME, --name NAME  The name of the system to add to the index for uniqueness. (default: empty string) -m TIMEZONE, --timezone TIMEZONE
-                        The time zone of the Zeek log.
-Any value in Python's pytz.all_timezones is acceptable.  (default: GMT)
+                        The time zone of the Zeek logs. (default: GMT) -j, --jsonlogs        Assume input logs are JSON.
   -c, --checkindex      Check for the ES index first, and if it exists exit this program.
   -q, --checkstate      Check the ES index state first, and if it exists exit this program.
   -t, --humantime       Keep the time in human string format.